Maintaining the Setup

 - How Toilets Work

-- What if everybody in the United States flushed the toilet at the same time?
+- What if Everybody in the U.S. Flushed the Toilet at the Same Time?

 - How Indoor Automatic Composting Systems Work